zs-barnes/sicp-exercises/chapter1.md

 This was interesting because to me it made more sense for the accumulations to start from the end (the "bottom" of the continued fraction), and build back up, compared to the recursive version, which starts from the top, and accumlates down the continued fraction.

 ## Exercise 1.38
 The fun of this exercise was figuring out how to express $D_{i}$ as a function of i.
-The solution I came up is a little strange, but I like its jankiness.
+The solution I came up with is a little wonky.

 ```
 (define (d-func i)